-Cincinnati is becoming a city of tech entrepreneurs, but not many of them are African American.
+Cincinnati is becoming a city of tech entrepreneurs, but few of them are African American.
 CBRE reported that Cincinnati ranks #42 in the Tech Talent Market of North America so far in 2018.
 Our neighboring cities, Columbus and Cleveland have passed us ranking in the 30s and 20s.

-You may also like: Here’s your resources to start a Cincy business or nonprofit.
+You may also like: Here are your resources to start a Cincy business or nonprofit.

 CrownMob is a mobile platform that connects consumers to hair creatives and product retailers within the ethnic hair industry.
 The technology allows consumers to search and purchase products as well as discover, book and pay barbers and stylists with a single mobile platform.
 Geo-location services enable consumers to connect with creatives in their specific area.
 Filter options also allow consumers to view products and hair creatives based on price, product and services.

 CrownMob was selected for Cohort 6 of the UpTech Accelerator, a business development program for data-driven startups that are developing tech-enabled solutions and seeking equity funding.
 Ricardo Grant, who has an unorthodox regimen of exercising at 2 p.m. daily, is the Co-founder and CEO of CrownMob

 LISNR, which is in the process of planting a 6.9 million headquarters in the West End, is an advanced, near-ultrasonic, ultra-low power data transmission technology that enables fast, reliable, and secure communication between devices via a speaker and/or microphone.
 As the leading, global provider of data-over-audio (DoA) solutions, LISNR’s proprietary technology is used across the connected world and will power more than 100 million devices by 2018.